Some WTO members to push for e-commerce rules as broader deal fails

 The statement highlighted ”the importance of global electronic commerce and the opportunities it creates for inclusive trade and development.

-“We also recognise the important role of the WTO in promoting open, transparent, non-discriminatory and predictable regulatory environments in facilitating electronic commerce,” the statement said.
+“We also recognize the important role of the WTO in promoting open, transparent, non-discriminatory and predictable regulatory environments in facilitating electronic commerce,” the statement said.

 U.S. Trade Representative Robert Lighthizer said in a statement that the digital economy was important for U.S. and global growth, and the effort sought “strong market-based rules in this area.”